strayMat/causal-ml-course/slides/event_studies.typ

   SCM matches pre-treatment trends, without taking into account the confounding event.

-  === Problem: we would falsely conclude to a positive treatment effect.
+  === 😥 We would falsely conclude to a positive treatment effect.
 ]

 #slide(title: "Synthetic controls: Take-away")[